hackclub/hackclub/workshops/sprite_creator/README.md

     place = 0
   draw(allsprites[place])
 ```

-If our place is greater than our final index, we are going back to index 0, the first index.
-We are then calling our "draw" function and using our current sprite in the parameter.
+If the `place` is greater than the final index, we go back to index 0 (the first index).
+Then, just like before, we `draw()` the current sprite.

-# Final Statements
+## Final Statements

 Almost there.
-Add these statements at the bottom of your program.
+Now, add these statements at the bottom of your program.

 ```py
 draw(allsprites[place])